xd2287/transformers/docs/source/en/model_doc/roberta.md

 This model was contributed by [julien-c](https://huggingface.co/julien-c).
 The original code can be found [here](https://github.com/pytorch/fairseq/tree/master/examples/roberta).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [roberta](https://huggingface.co/models?other=roberta)

 ## Resources

 A list of official Hugging Face and community (indicated by 🌎) resources to help you get started with RoBERTa.
 If you're interested in submitting a resource to be included here, please feel free to open a Pull Request and we'll review it!
 The resource should ideally demonstrate something new instead of duplicating an existing resource.